tlswg/tls-key-share-prediction/draft-davidben-tls-key-share-prediction.md

 ## Format

-The presentation `value` of the SvcParamValue is a comma-separated list ({{Appendix A.1 of I-D.ietf-dnsop-svcb-https}}) of decimal integers between 0 and 65536 in ASCII.
+The presentation `value` of the SvcParamValue is a comma-separated list ({{Appendix A.1 of I-D.ietf-dnsop-svcb-https}}) of decimal integers between 0 and 65535 (inclusive) in ASCII.
 Any other `value` is a syntax error.
 To enable simpler parsing, this SvcParam MUST NOT contain escape sequences.

 The wire format of the SvcParamValue is a sequence of 2-octet numeric values in network byte order.
 An empty list of values is invalid.